Victxrlarixs/debian-time-capsule/README.md

 And if you build something great, share it.

 Your theme can be exported as a link and anyone can load it instantly — same colors, same backdrop, same vibe.
+Post it in [GitHub Discussions](https://github.com/Victxrlarixs/debian-cde/discussions) and see what others are building.

 ## Features